DilukM/pixup/README.md

-I'll help you expand the Setup Instructions to include detailed steps for configuring and obtaining a TMDB API key.

 # PixUp

 PixUp is a movie recommendation app that helps you discover the perfect films for your mood.
 Curated suggestions, seamless navigation, and a world of cinema at your fingertips.